Quiq/influxdb-tools/README.md

   --from-measurement FROM_MEASUREMENT
-                        dump/restore from this measurement and on (ignored when using --measurements) --dump                create a backup
+                        dump/restore from this measurement and on (ignored when using --measurements) --gzip                dump/restore into/from gzipped files automatically --dump                create a backup
   --dump-db DUMP_DB     database to dump
   --dump-since DUMP_SINCE
-                        start date in the format YYYY-MM-DD --dump-until DUMP_UNTIL
+                        start date in the format YYYY-MM-DD (starting 00:00:00)
+  --dump-until DUMP_UNTIL
-                        end date in the format YYYY-MM-DD --restore             restore from a backup --restore-db RESTORE_DB
+                        end date in the format YYYY-MM-DD (exclusive) --restore             restore from a backup --restore-db RESTORE_DB
                         database target of restore